Guide to the Religions in Fiji© FijiPocketGuide.com

 • Ahmadiyya

-Around 2.6% of the population belong to other denominations not stated here.
+Around 2.6% of the population belongs to other denominations not stated here.

 Other Religions in Fiji